 By the time I was 17, I had at least 10 friends that were 21 or older.
 They became pretty important to me.
 I couldn’t tell you what their favorite things were, or even most of their last names, but I saw them more than I saw anyone else.
 I started to bring some of my high school friends with me to party at these houses (but it wasn’t necessary to have them there), and I made a lot of really stupid decisions.
 If I wasn’t high on something, I was usually drunk.
 More drunk than high, and a lot of times I was both.

-Also, by the time I was 17, I wanted to die.
+By the time I was 17, I wanted to die.
 I had been violated (both in drunken and sober states, although the last had become much more rare) so many times, I was depressed – really depressed, I was well on my way to becoming an alcoholic, I was having horrible nightmares that left me next to no sleep, I was on really poor terms (really poor) with my step-mom (I was living with my dad and her in high school) and I was teaching my younger sister how to do what I was doing.
 I was so mentally destructive.

 There was one night, I was 17 and it was my senior year, that I found myself crying uncontrollably.
 I look at my journal from that time and I can’t even relate to it.
 I was writing down a conversation I had with myself (mentally) and I wasn’t referring to myself in third person.
 It was as if I was listening to someone else talking to me (i.e. “You need to end it.
 Wouldn’t you feel better if it was just over?
 All you need to do is cut in.”).
 I got off my bed, went into the kitchen and grabbed a knife.
 I went back in my room, sat against my bed and cried into my hands for a bit.
 It was my sister and her friend who stopped it that time.
 They came barging into my room, much like they normally did, but I heard them coming so I chucked the knife under my bed.
 The second time I tried was a couple of months later.
 My step-mom heard me crying and came in.
 Obviously I didn’t do it, but my dad caught on to my change and asked me about it.
 I told him what I did and I sought counseling.
 For a day.
 I went one time.